UBC-MDS/Communites_and_Crime_group8/README.md

 # Welcome!

-In tnhis README you will find all the information you will need to set up, use and contribute to the Communities and Crime Dashboard.
+In this README you will find all the information you will need to set up, use and contribute to the Communities and Crime Dashboard.
 Please follow our [Contributing Guidelines](https://github.com/UBC-MDS/Communites_and_Crime_group8/blob/main/CONTRIBUTING) and be mindful of our [Code of Conduct](https://github.com/UBC-MDS/Communites_and_Crime_group8/blob/main/CODE_OF_CONDUCT).
 Please enjoy and we hope this dashboard is of use on your projects!

 # Crime Rate Finder App